WebXROSFellowship/makers/README.md

 # Makers
-A Pilot Repository for the XROS Fellowship x Powersimple Project
+A Pilot Repository for the XROS Fellowship x Powersimple Project.